ics01-23/ics01-23.github.io/docs/homework/hw1.md

 ## T3

-Is there a negative integer that has identical 2's complement representation and original code in binary (8-bit)?
+Is there a negative integer that has identical 2's complement representation and signed magnitude in binary (8-bit)?
 If so, what is it?
 (Answer in decimal)

 ## T4